Talking to your doctor

 • What types of screenings or tests should I have done to ensure I stay healthy?

-Remember, taking UC medications such as once-daily APRISO and working with your doctor might help you manage your UC symptoms with the end result of remission for up to 6 months.3
+Remember, taking UC medications such as once-daily APRISO and working with your doctor might help you maintain UC remission for up to 6 months.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/safety/medwatch/ or call
+Visit www.fda.gov/medwatch/ or call 1-800-FDA-1088.

 For product information, adverse event reports, and product complaint reports, please contact: